variPEPS/variPEPS_Python/docs/source/examples.rst

 .. code-block:: python

    # Config Setting

    ## Set maximal steps for the CTMRG routine
-   varipeps.config.ad_custom_max_steps = 100
-   ## Set maximal steps for the fix point routine in the gradient calculation
    varipeps.config.ctmrg_max_steps = 100
    ## Set convergence threshold for the CTMRG routine
    varipeps.config.ctmrg_convergence_eps = 1e-7
+   ## Select the method used to calculate the (full) projectors in the CTMRG routine
+   varipeps.config.ctmrg_full_projector_method = (
+       varipeps.config.Projector_Method.FISHMAN
+   )
+   ## Enable dynamic increase of CTMRG environment bond dimension
+   varipeps.config.ctmrg_heuristic_increase_chi = True
+   ## Increase CTMRG enviroment bond dimension if truncation error exceeds this value
+   varipeps.config.ctmrg_heuristic_increase_chi_threshold = 1e-4

+   ## Set maximal steps for the fix point routine in the gradient calculation
+   varipeps.config.ad_custom_max_steps = 100
    ## Set convergence threshold for the fix point routine in the gradient calculation
    varipeps.config.ad_custom_convergence_eps = 5e-8

    ## Enable/Disable printing of the convergence of the single CTMRG/gradient fix point steps.
    ## Useful to enable this during debugging, should be disabled for batch runs
    varipeps.config.ctmrg_print_steps = True
    varipeps.config.ad_custom_print_steps = False

    ## Select the method used to calculate the descent direction during optimization
    varipeps.config.optimizer_method = varipeps.config.Optimizing_Methods.CG
-   ## Select the method used to calculate the (full) projectors in the CTMRG routine
-   varipeps.config.ctmrg_full_projector_method = (
-       varipeps.config.Projector_Method.FISHMAN
-   )
-   ## Set maximal steps for the optimization routine
+   ## Set maximal number of steps for the optimization routine
    varipeps.config.optimizer_max_steps = 2000
-   ## Increase enviroment bond dimension if truncation error is below this value
-   varipeps.config.ctmrg_heuristic_increase_chi_threshold = 1e-4

-The :obj:`varipeps` library allows to configure a large amount of numerical parameters to fine-tune the simulation.
-In this example we include some common options someone can set for a optimization run.
-For a long and detailed description of the config option we want to point to the API description of the config class: :obj:`varipeps.config.VariPEPS_Config`.
+The :obj:`varipeps` library allows to configure a large number of numerical parameters to fine-tune the simulation.
+In this example we include several options commonly used in an optimization run.
+For a detailed description of the configurable options we refer to the API description of the config class: :obj:`varipeps.config.VariPEPS_Config`.

 Model parameters